larq/compute-engine/README.md

     - LCE enables high performance, on-device machine learning inference by providing hand-optimized kernels and network level optimizations for BNN models.

-    - LCE currently supports ARM64-based mobile platforms such as Android phones and Raspberry Pi boards.
+    - LCE currently supports 64-bit ARM-based mobile platforms such as Android phones and Raspberry Pi boards.

     - Thread parallelism support in LCE is essential for modern mobile devices with